-WMUA denied request for emergency funding at SGA meeting
+UPDATE: WMUA denied request for emergency funding at SGA meeting

 “We’re trying smaller, department-centric fundraisers.
 In the beginning of the year, we had what we called ‘Sports Week,’ where we bought back our prominent sports alum leading up to the UMass football game against Tennessee…We brought in around $630,” McCawley said.

-“We’ve simply been putting band-aids on a 30-year-old issue that is something that is going to bleed out and we are going to need to address,” McCawley explained at the meeting.
+“We’ve simply been putting band-aids on a 30-year-old issue that is something that is going to bleed out and we are going to need to address,” McCawley explained.

 Every day that there is a lack of equipment is a waste of time and money for WMUA, according to McCawley.
 Running on a 30-year-old inadequate transmitter, WMUA’s funds are deadlocked in a downward spiral.

-Note: UPDATE: WMUA denied request for emergency funding at SGA meeting Editor’s note: Since the article’s original publication, it has been edited to correct inaccuracies regarding why the ECSA grant application was denied, WMUA’s contribution toward the expenses being requested and WMUA’s equipment.
-It was also edited to correct what was said during the meeting about the banning of the WMUA radio host in 2015 and to add the voice of the SGA finance committee.